Fiddleheads Violin Shop Policies

 Canadians and other customers outside the USA should keep in mind that many sellers have exceptionally low prices but will not ship to Canada or deal with any foreign payment.
 So the price may be great, but it does little good if it is not available to a Canadian customer!
 Also consider that credit cards charge an average foreign exchange of 3% on purchases in other currencies which can amount to $30 more on a $1000 purchase even when the exchange is at par.

-Fiddleheads happily serves Canadians at the current exchange rate and try our best to use shipping methods which do not charge brokerage fees or any extra taxes at the border.
+Fiddleheads currently happily serves Canadians at par and try our best to use shipping methods which do not charge brokerage fees or any extra taxes at the border.